-And hos did I come up with the idea to put the images into a frame of 2:1 aspect ratio?
-Well, that’s simple: That’s the way the software I’m using to generate the projection images works.
-It will always export an image that looks like the thumbnails, with the projection itself centered horizontaly and vertically centered and some background color to fill up the space until the resulting image has an aspect ratio of 2:1.
+And how did I come up with the idea to put the images into a frame of 2:1 aspect ratio?
+Well, that’s simple: That’s the way the software to generate the projection images that I was using in the beginning works.
+It will always export an image that looks like the thumbnails, with the projection itself centered horizontally and vertically centered and some background color to fill up the space until the resulting image has an aspect ratio of 2:1.

 So, that’s the short answer.

 If you feel that you know enough by now, you can stop reading here.

 Otherwise, let’s move on to the long answer…